merenlab/merenlab.org/_posts/anvio/2015-06-23-comparing-different-mapping-software.md

 # MERGE EVERYTHING
 ######################################################################################################################

-anvi-merge */RUNINFO.cp -o ALL-MERGED -a annotation.db
+anvi-merge */RUNINFO.cp -o ALL-MERGED -c contigs.db
 {% endhighlight %}

 When this script was done running, I had 9 merged anvi'o profiles (one for each mapper + one for all):